 Upholstery work, like stairs, will likely cost extra, along with the removal and disposal of existing carpet, and moving the furniture.
 But be sure to clarify this when making your decision.
 Some retailers may start with everything built in, and you can lower the cost if you don't want everything included.
 Some show their prices including tax; others calculate the tax at the end of the sale.

 Beware of retailers that charge extra for every single thing.
-I have heard of retailers charging customers for every staple used, every inch of seaming tape, and even a cost for the installers to carry the carpet into the home!
+We have heard of retailers charging customers for every staple used, every inch of seaming tape, and even a cost for the installers to carry the carpet into the home!
 These retailers entice you with their low prices, but by the end of the project, you will have ended up spending much more than you originally thought.

 3. Who Does the Installations?